 The unit itself is mounted to a wall using three 1/4-inch by 2-inch screws that provide enough support for the charging station and the 23-foot-long cord wrapped around it.
 In total, we estimate the installation can be done in around 30 minutes if you already have access to a NEMA 14-50 (or 6-50) outlet.
 If you are going with a hardwired setup, consult with a licensed electrician.

 Why do we love the ChargePoint Home Flex so much?
 The thoughtfully designed hardware.
 Although the front of the unit is largely made from plastic materials, the back of the unit has something that resembles a metal heatsink to dissipate heat into the environment.
 We just don’t see this in lower-priced home charging stations.

 Why is this important?
-When pulling 40+ amps from the grid, we observe many charging stations become very warm.
+When pulling 40+ amps from the grid, we observed many charging stations become very warm.
 Some even get concerningly hot.
 Not so with the Home Flex, it stays relatively cool even under full loads.

 The heat trapped around a home charging station is not necessarily a safety concern, because these products need to meet stringent safety controls.
 The concern is more about the long-term longevity of the internal electronics, where a hotter operating unit may succumb to premature failure with daily use.

 The enclosure is rated NEMA 3R weatherproof, meaning it is suitable for indoor and outdoor installations in most climates.
 Charging in extreme heat or cold should not be a problem, but avoid installing in locations susceptible to floods.